On automorphisms of semistable G-bundles with decorations

-\begin{example}[Semistable Hitchin pairs on $C$] Let us denote by $\mathfrak{g}$ the Lie algebra of $G$, equipped with its adjoint action by $G$.
-We fix a line bundle $\mathcal{L}$ on $C$.
-A ($\mathcal{L}$-)twisted Higgs $G$-bundle is the data of a pair $(E, s)$, where $E$ is a $G$-bundle on $C$ and $s$ is a section of the vector bundle $\left(E \times^{G, \text{Ad}}\mathfrak{g}\right) \otimes \mathcal{L}$.
-An automorphism of such a twisted Higgs $G$-bundle is an automorphism of the underlying $G$-bundle $E$ that is compatible with the section $s$.
-Hitchin pairs are parametrized by an algebraic stack that is affine over $\text{Bun}_{G}(C)$.
 There is a notion of stability for Hitchin pairs analogous to the one for $G$-bundles.
 In the case of Hitchin pairs, we only check the character condition on parabolic reductions that are compatible with the section (see \cite[Def.
 4.6]{anchouche-biswas-eintein-hermitian} or \cite[Defn.
 3.3]{bruzzo-otero} for concrete explanations of what compatibility entails, they can also be viewed as $\Theta$-filtrations in the sense of \cite{halpernleistner2018structure}).
-It can be shown (for example using GIT in \cite[2.7.4]{schmitt-decorated}) that each connected component of the open semistable locus $\mathfrak{X}$ is of finite type and admits an adequate moduli space.
+It can be shown (for example using GIT in \cite[2.8]{schmitt-decorated}) that when $G$ is connected reductive each connected component of the open semistable locus $\mathcal{M}$ is of finite type and admits an adequate moduli space.
 Therefore, Theorem \ref{thm: main theorem} can be applied to semistable Hitchin pairs. \end{example}